ITC-CRIB/jupyter-fairly/README.md

-# JupyterFAIR
+# Jupyter Fairly
- A jupyterLab extension for seamless integration of Jupyter-based research environments and research data repositories.
+ A jupyterLab extension for the [fairly](https://github.com/ITC-CRIB/fairly) package, and the seamless integration of Jupyter-based research environments and research data repositories.

 ## Set up Dev Environment